williamyang98/WordBlitzBot/README.md

 * Solver for word matrix
 * Parser for converting list of dictionary words into a tree
 * Cropping for all characters
+* Optimization to solve higher value words
+  * Detect if there is a bonus
+  * Start off with longest words

 ## Todo
 * Implement custom deep neural nets to process the image